Counterinsurgency in Manchuria: Aftermath

-Communists and the Northeast Anti-Japanese United Army 1934-1942
+Communists and the Northeast Anti-Japanese United Army 1934–1942

-Early Conflict with the Anti Japanese Armies
+Early conflict with the anti-Japanese armies

 After the invasion of Manchuria in 1931, the Chinese Communist Party organized a number of small anti-Japanese guerrilla units dedicated both to resistance against the Japanese and also to social revolution.
-However these units were far smaller than the various Anti-Japanese Volunteer Armies which had been raised by based on patriotic appeal.
+However these units were far smaller than the various Anti-Japanese Volunteer Armies which had been raised, based on patriotic appeal.

 When the first Volunteer Armies were organized, the Communist Party was initially completely hostile, mistrusting their motives and leadership.
 They also feared that the Volunteer Armies would give the Japanese a pretext for attacking the Soviet Union.
 The Communist Party in northeast China even issued an appeal for the volunteers to kill their officers and join the Communists in a social revolution.

 Despite Party disapproval, some Communist Party members joined or rendered assistance to the various Anti-Japanese Volunteer Armies, and some rose to senior positions within the volunteer forces.
 They were particularly influential in Wang Delin's Chinese People's National Salvation Army (NSA), where Li Yanlu and Zhou Baozhong became high-ranking officers.
 At first the Party severely criticized their conduct.

 However, the Communists eventually had to face the fact that their current propaganda made them almost irrelevant to the anti-Japanese cause.
 The actions of Party members who joined or aided the various Anti-Japanese Volunteer Armies eventually persuaded the international Communist movement to move towards a popular front policy in 1935.
 The Communist Party came to accept that whole-hearted support for the anti-Japanese movement and the postponement of revolutionary goals was essential if the Chinese Communists were to remain a serious political force.

 In 1934, after the defeat of the large Volunteer Armies, there were still various resistance forces with an estimated 50,000 men still in the field.
 All the Communist Party units were reorganized into the single Northeast Anti-Japanese United Army, with Zhao Shangzhi as Commander-in-chief.
 The army was open to all who wanted to resist the Japanese and as it proclaimed its willingness to ally with all other anti-Japanese forces, this army won over some of the shanlin bands, including former NSA units.